fictionco/fiction/README.md

 ## Introduction

 Fiction is a next-generation CMS and application framework designed to streamline the creation of AI-generated content.
-Our platform empowers developers and content creators by integrating cutting-edge AI technologies with a robust content management system.
+The first-of-its-kind platform empowers developers and content creators by integrating cutting-edge AI technologies with a robust content management system.

 ## Features